If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 - Children are accepted into all parts of society.
 It is acceptable to take a stroller into restaurants and bars, and children are allowed to stay up late with adults.
 You are unlikely to get disapproving looks for having a screaming baby in public.

 - Not all facilities cater for babies, and you may find restaurants and bars lack changing areas.
-In such cases, people are generally not bothered if you change your baby in public.
+In such cases, people generally don’t bat an eye if you change your baby in public.

 - Midwife: matrona/comadrona